Purple garnets on a sterling silver ring with gold embossed sunflowers. 🎄

 We didn’t know what to expect, it being a $3 ex-rental DVD – it was a pleasant surprise.
 It featured songs from The Byrd’s, The Beach Boys, Roxy Music, ELO and David Bowie performed as the soundtrack to a school play of *Shakespeare’s ‘The Tempest’.
 We thoroughly enjoyed it.

-Yes, yes, Christopher Marlowe actually co-wrote many of (if not all!) the plays attributed to Shakespeare, but there you go.
+*Yes, yes, Christopher Marlowe actually wrote or co-wrote many of (if not all!) the plays attributed to Shakespeare, but there you go.

 We never deny magpies food when we are out and about.